OSLL/mdbci/README.md

 ### Workflow

+Currently, we use vagrant commands for running/destroing virtual machines.
+In Future releases it will be shadowed by mdbci.

+There are next steps for managing testing configuration:
+  * Boxes and repos preparation
+  * Creating stand template
+  * Running up virtual machine cluster
+  * Running tests
+  * Destroing allocated resources

+  ***PICTURE***

+  In the picture you can see what command and files are being used on each stage

-#### Create configuration
+#### Creating configuration

+### Configuration files

+#### boxes.json

+#### repo.d files

+#### template.json

-MDBCI can generate Vagrant/chef files by template.
+MDBCI can generate Vagrant/chef files from template.
 Template example is available as instance.json.
 You can copy this file with another name and tailor configuration for your needs.
 It's possible to create multi-VM stands.

 Since new template is created you can generate stand structure.